shanelord01/hass-firewalla-ng/README.md

 ## Changelog

 ### v2.4.4
-- Add translations for German, French, Spanish, Italian, Dutch, Portuguese (Brazil), Simplified Chinese, Japanese, and Korean — config flow, options flow, and all entity names/states are now localised for HA's 9 largest non-English user bases
+- Add AI created translations for German, French, Spanish, Italian, Dutch, Portuguese (Brazil), Simplified Chinese, Japanese, and Korean — config flow, options flow, and all entity names/states are now localised for HA's 9 largest non-English user bases.
+If you speak any of these languages natively, please check and let me know if any corrections required.

 ### v2.4.3
 - Fix HTTP 429 Too Many Requests on startup — the config flow was calling `async_check_credentials()` (GET /boxes) and then immediately `get_boxes()` (GET /boxes again) to populate the box-selection step.
 Replaced with a single `get_boxes()` call that serves both purposes